nordtal/smp-resource-pack/README.md

 The nordtal.eu resource pack provides assets for the game in the form of characters within the range of `\uE000` to `\uF8FF`.
 It also has some vanilla overrides.

 ## Setup
 Proper run configurations will be added soon.
-For now, using JetBrains Fleet, "Deploy Resourcepack" copies the contents of [src/](src/) into the specified `TARGET`.
+For now, using JetBrains Fleet, "Deploy Resourcepack" copies the contents of [`src/`](src/) into the specified `TARGET`.
 Only works on Windows.
+Make sure to adjust the `TARGET` variable to your needs in [`.fleet/run.json`](.fleet/run.json).

+If you're not using Fleet, just find another way that works best for you to copy the [`src/`](src/) content into a folder inside your game's resource pack folder.

-For building, just compress the contents of [src/](src/) into a ZIP file.
+For building, just compress the contents of [`src/`](src/) into a ZIP file.

 # Complete asset overview

-# Default font
+## Default font
 These characters are defined in [`minecraft/font/default.json`](src/assets/minecraft/font/default.json), making them availbale across the entire Minecraft client.

 ### Role tags (`\uE000` - `\uE00F`)